The Performance Program also includes the following other ensembles and musical opportunties:

 The UC Percussion Ensemble is a student-generated ensemble supported by the Department of Music Performance Program.
 Encompassing percussionists who regularly play with the University Symphony Orchestra, Wind Ensemble, and Jazz X-tet as well as other experienced musicians, UC Fulcrum Percussion rehearses and performs a variety of formal and informal concerts throughout the year, featuring solo, small ensemble, and mixed percussion repertoire.
 Coaching is provided by the adjunct teachers from the Department of Music Performance Program.

 As part of an exciting new partnership with the Department of Music Performance Program and the Logan Center for the Arts, the Hyde Park Youth Symphony began an on-campus residency with the 2015-2016 concert season.
-HPYS Music Director Matthew Sheppard, who also serves as Music Director of the University Chamber Orchestra, leads the organization and conducts the Senior Orchestra; violinist Lindsay Wright, a fourth-year graduate student in the Department of Music, serves as Conductor of the HPYS Intermediate Orchestra.
+HPYS Music Director Matthew Sheppard, who also serves as Music Director of the University Chamber Orchestra, leads the organization and conducts the Senior Orchestra.
 With weekly rehearsals as well as performances at the Logan Center for the Arts, the HPYS presents three main concerts per year, as well as a number of Family Saturday programs.